Skip to main content

 Contains full text for more than 150 popular middle school magazines.
 All full-text articles are assigned a reading level indicator (Lexiles).
 Full text is also available for thousands of biographies and historical essays.
 Also contains primary source documents including Essential Documents in American History, reference books including the Funk & Wagnall’s New World Encyclopedia; New Oxford American Dictionary, 2nd Edition; Encyclopedia of Animals™; and thousands of relevant photos, maps and flags.

-• Newspaper Source Plus
+• Newspaper Source

 • LearningExpress Library